 Foreign currency risk is the risk that the fair value or future cash flows of an exposure will fluctuate because of changes in foreign exchange rates which arises from arises from assets and liabilities denominated in currencies other than the functional currency of the respective entities and foreign currency revenue and cash flows.
-The Company's exposure to the risk of changes in foreign exchange rates relates primarily to the Company's operating activities (when revenue or expense is denominated in a foreign currency) and the Company's net investments in foreign subsidiaries.
+The Company's exposure to the risk of changes in foreign exchange rates relates primarily to the Company's operating activities (when revenue or expense is denominated in a foreign currency).
 The Company has limited foreign currency transactions and has limited exposure to foreign currency assets and liabilities resulting in the foreign currency risk being low.

-The exchange rate between the Indian Rupee and foreign currencies has fluctuated in recent years and may continue to do so in the future.
-Consequently, the results of the Company's operations may be affected as the Indian Rupee appreciates/depreciates against these currencies.
+The exchange rate between the Indian Rupce and foreign currencies has fluctuated in recent years and may continue to do so in the future.
+Consequently, the results of the Company's operations may be affected as the Indian Rupce appreciates/depreciates against these currencies.
+The company does not have any foreign currency assets and liabilities.